ValerieGM/Lemin/README.md

 # Lemin
-Pathfinding algorithmic program.
+Path finding algorithmic program.
 Route ants in an ant colony using the shortest path